-The reserve is used to recognise exchange differences arising from the translation of the consolidated entity's financial statements to Australian dollars.
+The reserve is used to recognise exchange differences arising from the translation of foreign operations' financial statements from their functional currency to the presentation currency of the consolidated financial statements, which is Australian dollars.

 Share-based payments reserve

 The reserve is used to recognise the value of equity benefits provided to employees and directors as part of their remuneration, and other parties as part of their compensation for services.